What follows is a long list of resources for academics figuring out life and work beyond the tenure track.

 David Gitner’s website features commentary and profiles of PhD scientists working in industry.

-Wonderful forum for support and information about all things beyond the tenure track.
+Forums for support and information about all things beyond the tenure track.

 Nathan Vanderfort’s great site of PhD career profiles.
 Features a wide variety of disciplines and jobs.
 Nice complement to the Q & As.